raspberrypilearning/cd-sebento-appinv-2/en/step_5.md

 --- collapse ---
 ---
-title: How does splitting work
+title: How does splitting work?
 ---

 The `split` block takes one piece of text and splits it into several separate pieces.